 Marketing and Advertising

 Marketing and advertising are not identical terms in the business world.
-Marketing involves selling goods or services, and advertising is promoting the goods or services.
-Marketing may be selling a product at auction or at a roadside market or stand.
+Marketing involves everything undertaken in the selling goods or services, including intangibles such as customer service, while advertising is simply promoting the goods or services.
+Marketing may be selling a product at an auction or a roadside market or stand.
 Advertising is telling the public what goods or services are being offered and where.
-Many Penn State Extension articles stress marketing considerations, and several address general marketing topics for fruits and vegetables, livestock, and cooperatives.
+Every Penn State Extension enterprise article stresses marketing considerations, and several address general marketing topics for fruits and vegetables, livestock, and cooperatives.
+Any new business or enterprise should consider the market outlets prior to beginning production.
+Making sure you have a market can promote success.

 Your business plan will include financial projections.
 Many Penn State Extension articles include sample budgets, which can be helpful in determining the start-up costs for these small businesses or enterprises.
 A yearly budget and cash flow projections are also important when considering a new venture.
 The research you conduct will aid in establishing the cash flow projections and budgeting process.
 The financial projections will help with the borrowing process for the new venture.

 Obtaining funding for your new enterprise can take on several forms.
-There may be combinations of sources including friends, family, banks, cooperatives, and government programs.
-Regardless of the source of funding for your business, a business plan is critical to obtaining the necessary capital for your business and keeping your business on track.
-For more information on financing and business planning, please see Financing Small-Scale and Part-Time Farms and Developing a Business Plan.
+There may be combinations of sources including friends, family, crowd-funding, banks, cooperatives, and government programs.
+Regardless of the source of funding for your business, a business plan is critical to obtaining the necessary capital for your business and keeping it on track.
+For more information on financing and business planning, please see Financing Small-Scale and Part-Time Farmsand Developing a Business Plan.

 Human Resource Issues